bnb-chain/zkbnb/docs/protocol.md

 }
 ```

-## Zkbas Transactions
+## ZkBAS Transactions

-Zkbas transactions are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the mainchain by an BNB Chain account).
+ZkBAS transactions are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the mainchain by an BNB Smart Chain account).

 Rollup transactions: